Building Democracy at Highlander Center

 The Work Camp volunteers were half Birmingham Freedom fighters well versed in what a movement was and the other half young white idealists primarily privileged and from the north.
+In those days, co-habitation of inter-racial groups was illegal and contrary to local custom.
+Therefore a chargeable offense.
 One night we were taken at gun point without a warrant for arrest, our cabin and tents searched without a search warrant, to the local jail by men without badges and wearing overalls.
 I understand that the black men were made to ride in the trunk of the cars, etc. Luckily, no violence, we were taken to jail, "for our protection", even my one and three year old daughters, no phone calls allowed.
 The camp facilities were burned a few days later.
 Sheriff Trotter may still have the research for my my thesis.

-Now as a retired educator, I am leading a study group with my husband, Dan Lynn Watt, on the Civil Rights Movement at Harvard Institute for Learning in Retirement.
+Now as a retired educator, I am leading a study group on the Civil Rights Movement at Harvard Institute for Learning in Retirement with my husband, Dan Lynn Watt.
 I recently wrote my first song, "Dr. King Looked Out to the tune "I Dreamed I Saw Joe Hill Last Night" and have been singing it for groups.
 It has been selected by Sing Out for its Folk Process Column.

 Last summer Dan and I were interviewed by the American Repertory Theater about our experiences as civil rights workers during 1963 and 1964.
 This was part of the A.R.T.'s community outreach for the play, "All The Way," about Lyndon Johnson's first year as president.